sjTaylor/dnSim/README.md

 ##Commiting Changes

 I recommend you take a look at [this guide](https://guides.github.com/activities/forking/index.html) since making pull requests is probably going to be most common way to contribute to the project.
+You might also be interested in [this guide](https://help.github.com/articles/syncing-a-fork/) if you want to keep your fork updated with the master branch.
 There are also [some other guides](https://guides.github.com/) on the github website which you might find useful.

 It is also possible to edit files in your browser on the github website.
 If you want to do this I recommend you make the changes on your computer so you can test to see if they work and do what you want them to, and then just copy and paste into the browser.